Xerbo/aptdec/README.md

  - `t` for temperature calibrated images
  - `m` for MCIR images

-Currently there are 3 available effects:
+Currently there are 4 available effects:

  - `t` for crop telemetry, off by default, only has effects on raw images
  - `h` for histogram equalise, stretch the colors in the image to black and white
  - `d` for a median denoise filter
+ - `p` for a precipitation overlay

 ## Example